For a surveillance-free world.

 That is why we are making this surveillance simply irrelevant.

-NSA-proof communication through almost any website, with zero intervention needed from the site operators. okTurtles is designed with the potential to work over almost any website.
+MITM-proof communication through almost any website, with zero intervention needed from the site operators. okTurtles is designed with the potential to work over almost any website.
 All it needs to create an encrypted message for someone is the identity of that person, specifically, their public key.
 Unlike the system that HTTPS uses today, okTurtles is able to securely obtain this information by using DNSChain.

 Never pay for an SSL certificate again.
 Paying a company to generate an SSL certificate for you is madness, especially when you're asked to pay every year and are given a certificate that doesn't do what it's supposed to do: provide your visitors with security.
 Companies that sell SSL certificates mislead their customers into believing that these certificates protect browser-server communication from all eavesdropping and tampering.
 As elaborated in our paper, this simply isn’t true today.